Lipschitz null-homotopy of mappings $S^3 \rightarrow S^2$

 We also require that the ends $([0,n_i]\times[0,1])\times\{0,a\}$ of the stripes map into smaller faces $[0,n]^2\times \{0,a\}$.

 A {\bf cable} is a ${\sim}1$-biLipschitz embedding $f$ of an abstract cable into some $M^3$.
 More accurately, $f$ is an embedding of the space $[0,Kn]^2\times [0,a]$ of the abstract cable.
-Then the compositions $fS_i$ define embeddings of corresponding stripes and therefore of the wires into $M^3$.
+Then the compositions $f\circ S_i$ define embeddings of corresponding stripes, and therefore of the wires, into $M^3$.
 They in turn provide a mapping $\text{Im}(f)\rightarrow S^2$ as usual.
-This mapping given by all these wires is what we call ``the mapping given by this cable'', when extended by a constant mapping to a brick domain.
+This mapping given by all these wires is what we call ``the mapping given by this cable'', when extended by a constant mapping the rest of the domain.

 The inequalities in the definition of an abstract cable mean that the stripes $S_i$ preserve their order in the bulk of a cable, meaning that they are first stacked in rows (along the first coordinate, just as wires in each stripe) and then those rows are stacked in a column (along the second coordinate).
 The purpose of this structure is, on one hand, to make the cross-section of a cable malleable enough, and on the other hand --- to keep stripes (and hence wires) from tangling inside the cable.
 Managing arrangements of the stripes is further simplified by the following argument.